As I write, a sense of nostalgia is felt within my heart. The 3 days 2 nights away from everyday life at The Lakehouse were enchantingly wonderful.

 I used to have family trips to Cameron Highland when I was younger.
 Therefore this highland of Malaysia is not total strange to me.
-I remember our family used to drive pass The Lakehouse and went straight up to Brinchang to our usual hotel, but I have always wondered how it would be like to stay in an authentic English cottage in the highland.
+I remember our family used to drive past The Lakehouse and went straight up to Brinchang to our usual hotel, but I have always wondered what it would be like to stay in an authentic English cottage in the highland.
 So when there comes a chance for a break, The Lakehouse just came into my mind.

-My 3D2N Ultimate Rejuvenate Package consist of daily breakfast, one English afternoon tea, one 4-course dinner, one complimentary tour and one Spa retreat.
+My 3D2N Ultimate Rejuvenate Package consists of daily breakfast, one English afternoon tea, one 4-course dinner, one complimentary tour and one Spa retreat.
 Prior to the trip, pictures circulating online had left my senses tingle with anticipation and I had been looking forward to the trip ever since.

 We took a flight from Changi Airport to LCCT in Kuala Lumpur, followed by an approximate 3 hours 15 mins private taxi ride.
 The taxi drove up from the North-South Expressway, turning in near the town of Tapah.
-I thought the long hours mountain path would be dreadful but to my surprise, a scenic journey beckons.
+I thought the long hours’ of mountain path would be dreadful but to my surprise, a scenic journey beckons.
 After about 90 mins of twists and turns in the valley, in the distance, an inviting Tudor-style country cottage appeared.

 Located at 1500 metres above sea level in the state of Pahang, Cameron Highland is the highest area on the Malaysian Peninsula.
-The Lakehouse, however is located at Ringlet, the 1st and the lowest sea-level township along the Cameron Highland stretch.
+The Lakehouse, however, is located at Ringlet, the 1st and the lowest sea-level township along the Cameron Highland stretch.
 This peaceful and serene resort was built by the late Scotsman, Colonel Stanley Jack Foster, a retired British Army Officer in 1966.
 The construction took about 4 years and it started its operations as a boutique hotel in 1970.
 The Colonel continues to manage The Lakehouse till his demise in December 1984.
-As his grown-up children were not interested in running a hotel, The Lakehouse was put up to sale in 1989, HPL Hotels & Resorts took over the property and has been managing it since then.
+As his grown-up children were not interested in running a hotel, The Lakehouse was put up for sale in 1989, HPL Hotels & Resorts took over the property and has been managing it since then.